kastusb/rsschool-cv/cv.md

-# Kanstantin Petrushevich
+# Kanstantsin Petrushevich
 # My Contact info
-* Phone: +375299723015
+* Telefon: +375299723015
 * E-mail: kostus.ok@tut.by
 * Telegram: kastusbn
 # About me
-I'm 19 years old.
-And I study at BGU.
+I'm 19.
+I study at Belarusian State University History department.
+I like coding.
+I find it fascinating, how many simple command lines connect into working and functional software.
+I would like to take an RSS course and gain new experience and knowledge.
 # Code Examples:
 function multiply(a, b){

  return  a * b

 }
+# Education
+BSU(2dn year)
+Englishhous: starter
+# Skills:
+HTML
+CSS
 # Languages:
-*Russian
-*Belarussian
+Russian - Native
+Belarussian - Native
-*Polish - A2
+Polish - A2
-*English - A2
+English - A2